joseguerr/Covid19-FromSourceToVisualization/README.md

 ### GOAL:
 set up the data structure to help Data Scientists and Data Analysts important insights related to Covid-19.
 Data sources comes from european institutions (ECDC and Eurostat).
 Information includes confirmed cases (daily basis), Mortality (daily basis), Hospitalization/ ICU Cases (per week and at the end of the day), Testing numbers, Number for every country's population by age group.
 Predict the raise in cases and mortality rate

 ### Analysed Data:
 Covid-19 new cases and deaths by country (ECDC) Covid-19 Hospital admissions & ICU cases (ECDC) Covid-19 Testing numbers (ECDC)
 Country Response to Covid-19 (lockdowns or other type of measures) (ECDC) Country population by age (EuroStat)

 ### END-TO-END DATAFLOW:
-	ingestion of data is made through the http and azure blob connector to ADF and then stored in azure data lake.
+Ingestion of data is made through the http and azure blob connector to ADF and then stored in azure data lake.
 Transformation is done in ADF through dataflow, hdinshight and databricks and storage in SQL database (for publishing) or data lake for ML models

 ### CONSIDERATIONS:
 Structure of the data
 Operational needs - how frequently is the data accessed, how quickly we need to serve it, simple or complex queries, access from multiple regions
 Database Requirements
 Storage Requirements

 -------------------------------------//-------------------------------------------------------------------

 ### DATA INGESTION
  The population by age data set is ingested from Azure blob storage (copy activity) The remain are done through HTTP connection

 ### TRANSFORMATION 1 IN DATAFLOW: